 If you click the REMEDIATE button, remediation will begin, and you will see your hosts have a status of “running remediation” in the Host Profile configuration screen.
 After remediation is complete, another compliance check will run, and your host will now be in compliance with the attached profile as illustrated.

-This means your host configuration matches your host profile configuration, and when you have applied the host profile to a cluster you can be confident the cluster configuration is the same between each ESXi node.
+This means your host configuration now matches your host profile configuration.
+You can now be confident the cluster configuration is the same between each ESXi node.
 This is useful to reduce risk of misconfiguration, as well as to ensure compliance for regulated environments.

 Be sure to check out VMware’s vSphere Host Profiles for 6.7 documentation here.